Jind State: Origin

-The ruling house of Jind belonged to the Phulkian dynasty, sharing a common ancestor named Tiloka with the Nabha rulers.
+The ruling house of Jind belonged to the Phulkian dynasty, sharing with the Nabha rulers a common ancestor named Tiloka.
 Tiloka was the eldest son of Phul Sidhu of the Phulkian Misl.
-The Nabha rulers descend from Sukhchain Singh, the younger son of Tiloka.
-The Jind State was founded in 1763.
+The Jind rulers descended from Sukhchain Singh, the younger son of Tiloka.
+The Jind State was founded in 1763 by Gajpat Singh after the fall of Sirhind.
+Other sources give a date of 1768 for the founding of the state.